teamstudio/docs-usage/docs/database.md

 When a database document has been reset, the Unique User count will reset as well, however the database document will also display the Unique User count prior to the reset.
 The database views will show the higher of the two counts, followed by a plus (**+**) sign, to indicate that the total unique count may be higher.

-If a database is marked Ignore, either manually, or by hitting the user table limit, Unique Users will no longer be tracked; A plus (**+**) sign will be displayed following the Unique Count in views to indicate that the total unique count may be higher
+If a database is marked Ignore, either manually, or by hitting the user table limit, Unique Users will no longer be tracked; A plus (**+**) sign will be displayed following the Unique Count in views to indicate that the total unique count may be higher.

 For information on configuring servers to Ignore or Reset when this limit is hit, see the section on **Cutoff Action** in [Configuring Usage Auditor](configuring.md).